 That’s why I was so excited to learn that NuNaturals came out with a Pumpkin Spice Syrup!
 Wahoo!

 As y’all know, NuNaturals is my very favorite brand of stevia and all things sugar-free.
 (I’ve talked about some of their other products here and here and here).
 And this Pumpkin Spice Syrup is a game-changer.

-Never bitter, and never any of the unpleasant aftertastes you get with some other stevia-based products, this syrup is perfect squirted into your pumpkin spice latte, added to your morning cereal, mixed into your Thanksgiving pumpkin pie, used to spice up your weekend pancakes, or just about anywhere else your imagination can take you.
+Like any excellent flavored syrup, the Pumpkin Spice is perfect squirted into your pumpkin spice latte, added to your morning cereal, mixed into your Thanksgiving pumpkin pie, used to spice up your weekend pancakes, or just about anywhere else your imagination can take you.

 And, of course, it’s ideal for anyone on an anti-candida diet or other sugar-free eating plan.